 - Don’t just link to other posts.
-Instead, research the topic and share your worldview based on your own experience.
+Instead, research the topic and share your worldview, based on your own experience.

 - Write data-driven headlines – for example: 35 Blog Headlines That Will Increase Your Conversion by 531%

-- When you link to or reference other people’s blog page, make sure you notify them.
+- When you link to or reference other people’s blog page, make sure that you notify them.
 This could get you additional backlinks and social shares.

 2. Get Involved in Online PR (Without Spending a Dime)

 You can also use PR techniques to position your brand for media attention.